Debonairesnake6/LoLItems/README.md

 * Item tooltip stats will now always display when the stat is still 0
 * Item tooltip text will now append to the tooltip, rather than overwrite text from other mods
 * Fixed Rabadons not showing up as an in game model
-* Item tooltips should now also work in multiplayer

 **1.0.0**